aionnetwork/aion-docs/developers/fundamentals/getting-started.md

 ## First Project

 Once you've got the workflow down and have a solid understanding of the process for creating dApps, you are ready to create your first app.
-This app is incredibly basic and serves to show you how to use your chosen _deveplment environment_.
+This app is incredibly basic and serves to show you how to use your chosen _development environment_.

 Follow through the [IntelliJ end-to-end](/developers/tools/intellij-plugin/end-to-end/), or [Maven CLI end-to-end](/developers/tools/maven-cli/end-to-end/).